Christians on the Eyes of the Beholder

 Paul appeals “to watch out those who cause divisions and create obstacles… avoid such persons they do not serve our Lord Christ, but their own appetites…” Romans 16:17-18 (ESV).
-We do not judge but we help those inside the church and God judges those outside…” 1 Corinthians 5:12-13 (ESV).)
+We do not judge but we help those inside the church, and God judges those outside…” 1 Corinthians 5:12-13 (ESV).)
 “As for the one who is weak in faith, welcome him, but not to quarrel…” Romans 14:1-5 (ESV).
 “Preach the word… with complete patience and teaching.
 2 Timothy 4:2 (ESV).”

-We are commanded to love one another and we can show this love by not giving up to some Christians who need more spiritual guidance and reprove, rebuke, and exhort, then with complete patience and teaching.
-Through showing humbleness, we can redirect their path to righteous Christian living, devotion, and commitments.
+We are commanded to love one another and can show this love by not giving up to some Christians who need more spiritual guidance and reprove, rebuke, and exhort, then with complete patience and teaching.
+Through showing humbleness, we can redirect their path to righteous Christian living, devotion, and commitment.
 Many Christians thought to be a Christian is good enough without understanding the responsibilities and the empowerment put on their shoulders.

-Oneness Pentecostal Christians- are easy to distinguish when you happen to have a conversation with them.
+Oneness Pentecostal Christians- are easy to distinguish when you have a conversation with them.
 “For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.”—Col 1:13-14, “For God was pleased to have all his fullness dwell in him, and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.”—1:19-20.
-The Oneness or Jesus Christ only believers depend very strong on these verses also, John 1:2, 14, declaring him; The Savior, The Creator, the Alpha, and the Omega, the I Am, and many things about Jesus that omitted the Father’s glory.
+The Oneness or Jesus Christ only believers depend very strongly on these verses, John 1:2, 14, declaring him; The Savior, The Creator, the Alpha, and the Omega, the I Am, and many things about Jesus that omitted the Father’s glory.

-Grasshoppers Christians are the term they use to call believers that do not stay in one church, with little annoyance they depart so quick.
+Grasshoppers Christians are the term they use to call believers that do not stay in one church; with little annoyance, they depart so quick.
 They jump from one church to another when they feel uncomfortable.
 When a Pastor responds to this kind of Christians that there is no perfect church, the Pastor indirectly answers that their church is not the one that Jesus established.
 It is true that there are no perfect churches but there are churches with too many imperfections.

 The truth is the church that Jesus established is our body (Body of Christ) centered with his teachings about the Father and the kingdom of God.
 If we will only focus on these two teachings of Jesus Christ and at the same time applying his commandments of Love, we will never go wrong.
 We cannot enter into communion with God except through Christ by the working of the Holy Spirit.